aws-samples/aws-iot-analytics-workshop/README.md

  7. Navigate to **Modules** -> **Widgets** -> **Add Widget** -> Select 'smart-home' -> Number of Devices: 1 -> **Submit**

  We have now created a simulated smart home device which is collecting power usage data and publishing that data to AWS IoT Core on the 'smartbuilding/topic' topic.

-**Note**: *You will use the AWS console for the remainder of the workshop.
+#### Verify that the data is being published to AWS IoT

 Sign-in to the [AWS console](https://aws.amazon.com/console).
+**Note**: *You will use the AWS console for the remainder of the workshop.*

-Next, we will verify that the smart home device is configured and publishing data to the correct topic.
+We will verify that the smart home device is configured and publishing data to the correct topic.
  1. From the AWS console, choose the **IoT Core** service
  2. Navigate to **Test** (On the left pane)
  3. Under **Subscription**, input **Subscription topic:** 'smartbuilding/topic' and click **Subscribe to topic**